slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have."
 -- Kevin Kelly*

+Do you know anyone who doesn’t have any blind spots?
+So why would you be different?

 Hints:

-- Do you know anyone who doesn’t have any blind spots?
-So why would you be different?
-- Ask questions to challenge your assumptions: «What if I’m wrong about this?».
-Listen to the other person’s views, you might be biased.
 - Meditation makes you more mindful.
 Over time, meditation can rewire your brain to be less reactive and enable you to thoughtfully respond to your feelings.
+- Ask questions to challenge your assumptions: «What if I’m wrong about this?»

 > *"Self-awareness is the most attractive trait." (...)
 "Meditation is a good way to measure where you are." (...)
 "Meditation is intermittent fasting for the mind.
-Distactions are to mind the same as sugar to body." (...)
+Distractions are to mind the same as sugar to body." (...)
 "The best meditation is being curious about the contents of your own mind." (...)
 "You are a story you tell yourself." (...)
 "A fit mind is a clear mind."